swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 }
 ```

-The `RegexBuilder` quantifier APIs include a `nil`-defaulted optional `behavior` parameter.
+As described in the [Regex Builder proposal][regexbuilder], `RegexBuilder` quantifier APIs include a `nil`-defaulted optional `behavior` parameter.
 When you pass `nil`, the quantifier uses the default behavior as set by this option.
 If an explicit behavior is passed, that behavior is used regardless of the default.

 ```swift
 // Example `OneOrMore` initializer